mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ```
 ## Modifying the Templates

 You can modify the ARM templates directly by following the ARM json syntax.
-By and large, there should be no need to modify the ARM templates themselves except when you wish to modify some hardcoded values specicied in templates as variables.
-For example, if you wish to change the Redis Cache configuration to enable non-SSL ports or change the default cache values, you can navigate to the azuredelploy.json template and modify the following parameters
+By and large, there should be no need to modify the ARM templates other than the _azuredeploy.parameters.json_ file, except when you wish to modify values hardcoded as variables in azuedeploy.json or individual resource templates.
+For example, if you wish to change the Redis Cache configuration to enable non-SSL ports or change the default cache values, you can navigate to the azuredelploy.json template and modify the following parameters.

+Some values are hardcoded as variables in order to prevent the end user from modifying those values to meet NIST 800-66 security controls and in other cases, such as the redis cache values, because they are widely accepted defaults.

 ``` Json
     "enableNonSSLPort": false,